JacobRPrice/JacobRPrice.github.io/9-about.md

 I have come to firmly believe that unraveling the biological processes within microbial systems and including information about ecological concepts such as competition, syntropy, and antagonistic interactions is vital for not only understanding how these reactors work, but may ultimately guide us in the design and operation of engineered systems.
 I joined the [Sales lab group](http://microbes.cae.drexel.edu/) to expand my research beyond the chemical/kinetic into the molecular biology and ecology fields.

-I invite you to review my [Research page](./1-Research.md) for descriptions of current and past projects I've been involved in.
+I invite you to review my [research page](1-research.md) for descriptions of current and past projects I've been involved in.

 ### Curriculum Vitae
 [Download my CV here.]({{ site.url }}/assets/about/2017-09-23_Jacob_R_Price_CV_website.pdf)